 The Trial Phase

-At trial, the attorneys present to the trier of fact (which may be either the judge or a jury depending on how the case was pled) the evidence and witnesses that the attorney believes best support the client’s causes of action.
+At trial, the attorneys present to the trier of fact (which may be either the judge or a jury depending on how the case was pled and depending on the right to trial by jury) the evidence and witnesses that the attorney believes best support the client’s causes of action or defenses.
 At the same time, the attorney attempts to discredit the evidence and witnesses of the opposing party.
 The presentation of evidence is strictly controlled by the judge.
 Mere procedural error can result in complete retrials of the case, fines or even loss of the case.
 Trials usually take several days if not weeks.
 Issues that may appear to clients to be unimportant often have outsized impacts on the trial.
 For example, the makeup of the jury can be determinative of whether they support the plaintiff or defendant.
-Similarly, how relaxed a witness is when speaking in court can significantly impact how reliable they appear to the trier of fact.
-Once all the parties have presented all the evidence that the judge will allow them to present a trial, the trier of fact will deliberate to determine what in fact the evidence showed.
+Similarly, how relaxed and/or believable a witness is when speaking in court can significantly impact how reliable they appear.
+Once all the parties have presented all the evidence that the judge will allow, the trier of fact will determine what in fact the evidence showed.
 This may take mere minutes or may require days of deliberation.
-Once decided, the trier of fact will inform the court, and the judge will then enter a judgement based on the trier of fact’s determinations.
+Once decided, the jury, if it is the trier of fact, will inform the court of its decision.
+In the end, the trial judge will enter a judgement based on fact determinations.

 The Appeal Phase

 Following any trial, there is usually one party (and sometimes both parties) that is displeased with the result.
-Consequently, appeals are common.
-An appeal asks a higher court to look at the evidence in the case and the rulings by the judge to determine if the judgement was incorrect.
-The period in which to appeal is short.
+Consequently, appeals of trial court decisions are common.
+An appeal asks a higher court to look at the evidence in the case and the rulings by the trial judge to determine if the trial judge’s judgement was incorrect.
+The period in which to appeal after a trial court decision is short.
 Appeals neither require nor allow witnesses to give additional testimony or new evidence to be presented.
 Rather, the attorneys will prepare detailed documents to present to the higher court to either support or criticize the lower court's judgment.
 The higher court will not reverse a judgment with which the court simply disagrees.
-Rather, the higher court will only reverse the judgment if it finds that it was egregiously incorrect.
+Rather, the higher court will generally only reverse the trial court’s judgment if it finds that it was incorrect as a matter of law or the trial judge abused his or her discretion.
+Sometimes even when the trial court’s decision is incorrect as a matter of law or the trial judge abused his or her discretion, the appellate court may, nonetheless, affirm it without opinion.
 The result of a successful appeal may be the granting of more-favorable judgment, or may require that the parties try the case in the lower court all over again.
-Once all appeals are exhausted, there are no further options to alter the court’s judgment.
+Once all appeals are exhausted, there are usually no further options to alter a trial court’s judgment.

 The Collections Phase

-Due to privacy laws, it can be difficult to determine the assets of an opposing party prior to judgment.
+Due to privacy laws, it can sometimes be difficult to determine the assets of an opposing party prior to judgment.
 However, the better the client understands the finances of the opposing party, the greater the certainty the client will have that any judgment will be collectable.
-The uncertainty of collection is yet another reason that even parties with strong legal claims may choose to settle; in doing so, the settlement agreement can be drafted to required receipt of the money prior to terminating the case, and thereby alleviating the risk of non-collection.
+The uncertainty of collection is yet another reason that even parties with strong legal claims may choose to settle; in doing so, the settlement agreement can be drafted to provide a security interest in the other person’s property and to require receipt of the money prior to terminating the case, thereby alleviating the risk of non-collection.